bacontime/blog-mirror/nature/clades.md

 -->

-These kinds of discussions can be somewhat silly, but let's run with the fish example, and look for other similary silly animal classifications.
+These kinds of discussions can be somewhat silly, but let's run with the fish example, and look for other similarly silly animal classifications.

 The following is a cladistic tree of life using common names instead of latin names.
 When a common-name describes a non-clade group, I'll play a bit fast and loose with that common name to turn it into a clade.